 Prices are the most accessible in the 9th: 9,800 to 10,800 euros/m² depending on the street.
 The area attracts more investors (small units for furnished rental, decent yields thanks to demand from tourists and professionals) and budget-conscious first-time buyers.

-The downside: the neighborhood is noisy and dense during the day.
+The downside: the neighbourhood is noisy and dense during the day.
 The Grands Boulevards are a major traffic artery, and the crowds around the department stores are intense Monday through Saturday.
 In the evening, however, the area empties out: the nightlife is in SoPi, not here.
 To live comfortably, you need to accept the urban rhythm or aim for a set-back apartment on the courtyard side.

 Why the 9th is accelerating: the fundamentals